 Every month, the Chicago Manual of Style folks answer questions they’ve received.
 Following are a couple excerpts from the Q&A of September 2015.
 To read the full month’s Q&A, visit www.chicagomanualofstyle.org/qanda/latest.html.

-Q. During the past few years, many people have developed the habit of beginning a sentence with the word so, typically when they are responding to a question.
+have a peek at these guys Q. During the past few years, many people have developed the habit of beginning a sentence with the word so, typically when they are responding to a question.
 This includes politicians, talking heads on television, and others who one might think are “learned” individuals.
 My view is that the use of the initial so in a sentence is both unnecessary and annoying.
 Any thoughts?
 Thank you.

-A. There have always been “throat-clearing” words.
+look at more info A. There have always been “throat-clearing” words.
 Even highly intelligent professional speakers need a little thinking room to organize thoughts before speaking.
 So is no worse than well or um.
 The trick is not to be annoyed.